nevillejackson/Fortran/README.md

 # Fortran #
 This repository contains various Fortran programs and subroutine libraries useful in statistical analysis and quantitative genetics.
 Some are my own software and some are collected from the public domain.
 All are free of copyright or other usage restrictions.
 Most of this software is documented in the traditional manner with comment lines at the beginning of each program.
-Programs nesreg and resi have pdf files.
+Some programs (eg nesreg, mcano, pivot) have pdf files.

 ## ab ##
 The subdirectory _ab_ contains programs used in animal breeding calculations